-From 1 October 2019, visitors from the USA will need to hold an NZeTA before travelling to New Zealand.
+Visitors from the USA will need to hold an NZeTA before travelling to New Zealand.
 An NZeTA will last up to 2 years and cost approx. USD$9.00.
-Passengers who are transiting through New Zealand, are also required to hold an NZeTA from 1 October 2019, even if New Zealand is not their final destination.
+Passengers who are transiting through New Zealand, are also required to hold an NZeTA, even if New Zealand is not their final destination.

 Apply here for your NZeTA.
 If you are entering New Zealand you must also pay an IVL, which funds tourism infrastructure and helps protect our natural environment.
 You pay the IVL at the same time as you request your NZeTA.
 The IVL costs USD $24.00

 Covid-19.
 Otherwise, no, New Zealand is disease free.

 Medical services are not free to visitors, so health and medical is strongly recommend.
 US medical insurance is typically not accepted in New Zealand.